derbear444/moodle-local_course_studentreports/README.md

 # Course Student Reports #

 Adds a Student Reports course report type that can be used to quickly grab information about the students in the course, such as final grade, last date of attendance, and more.

+The report can be accessed at Course > Reports > Student reports.

 ## Installing via uploaded ZIP file ##